 The Role of a Patient Research Ambassador

-The aim of the Patient Research Ambassador Initiative is to encourage the involvement of both patients and NHS researchers to recognise the importance of research in delivering health care.
+The aim of the Patient Research Ambassador project is to encourage the involvement of both patients and NHS researchers to recognise the importance of research in delivering health care.
 As a Patient Research Ambassador you can help ensure that people using local NHS care have the best opportunities and choices made available to them about taking part in research studies.

 What does the role involve?

 As a Patient Research Ambassador you can contribute according to your skills and interests and the time that you have available.

 You can help the NHS become more research active through any one of the following examples:

 - By raising awareness of research to patients, carers and the public (for example, via events and health awareness days)

 - Be involved locally to support national initiatives such as the I Am Research campaign

 - Assist with the training of research staff to promote quality research